theSteveMitchell/rails_template/README.md

 This is just a template for a new rails project, based on the conventions I used 80+ % of the time.

 prerequisites:

-1. create a repo in github (initialized with readme)
+1. create a repo in github (initialized with a .gitignore)
 2. be in your project directory, one level up from where your new project lives
 3. be using the ruby version you want to use in your new project.